stefanofa/awesome/TOPICS.md

 *   [alovajs/alova](https://github.com/alovajs/alova) - Request strategy library for MVVM libraries such as Vue.js, React.js and Svelte.js

-## carousel

-*   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.

 ## marquee

 *   [justin-chu/react-fast-marquee](https://github.com/justin-chu/react-fast-marquee) - A lightweight React component that harnesses the power of CSS animations to create silky smooth marquees.